 蜉*abstract

-Motivation: It is well known that the evolution of gene expression is more important than the evolution of gene sequences in determining developmental morphologies.
+Motivation: It is well known that the evolution of gene expression is more important than the evolution of gene sequences in determining developmental morphologies[[Too strong]].
 Comparative transcriptomics provides a general approach to study the evolution of gene expression (i.e., by elucidating the regulatory mechanisms from different evolutionary gene regulatory networks that control the gene expression in evolution).
 However, current strategies, such as directly comparing developmental expression profiles, do not allow us to understand the mechanisms due to differences in sample size and a lack of synchronization.

 Results: Here, we developed a novel computational method termed DRIESS (Decomposition of gene Regulatory network into External and Internal components based on State Space models) to address this problem.
-DRIESS integrates the state space model in engineering and dimensionality reduction analysis to dissect the effects of evolutionary regulatory networks on gene expression.
-We applied DREISS to worm and fly embryonic developmental data in modENCODE.
-We found that between the two species, the expression patterns of orthologous genes driven by conserved regulatory networks (i.e., orthologous TFs) are more similar to each other than those driven by species-specific ones.
+DRIESS integrates the [[a]]state space model and dimensionality reduction analysis to dissect the effects of evolutionary regulatory networks on gene expression.
+We applied DREISS to worm and fly embryonic developmental data in [[???the dataset]]modENCODE.[[[more on meth]] We found that between the two species, the expression patterns of orthologous genes driven by conserved regulatory networks (i.e., orthologous TFs) are more similar to each other than those driven by species-specific ones.
 Moreover, genes involved in evolutionarily ancient functions (e.g. ribosome), and more recently-evolved functions (e.g., cell-cell communication) are significantly more controlled by the conserved and species-specific regulatory networks, respectively.
 Our results imply that the expression of ancient genes for the conserved developmental functions is tightly controlled, as compared to the ones for the species-specific functions.

 Conclusion: We demonstrated the capabilities of DREISS for studying the evolution of gene expression during the embryogenesis across distant species.
 Despite striking morphological differences, some basic developmental processes are still tightly under the control of ancient transcriptional regulatory factors.
-DREISS can be also used as a general-purpose tool to study and compare the effects from different types of regulatory networks, such as TFs vs. miRNAs across various datasets.
+DREISS can be also used as a general-purpose tool [[expl how]]to study and compare the effects from different types of regulatory networks, such as TFs vs. miRNAs across various datasets.

 introduction